cfengine/documentation/getting-started.markdown

 * CFEngine Community, a free GPL v3 open source edition.

-## CFEngine Enterprise

-All installations feature instructions and tutorials.
-One tutorial teaches you how to use the Mission Portal console; the others help you learn the CFEngine language and functionality.

 Choose the installation that best suits your needs.

 See also: